ElpadoCan/SpotMAX/spotmax/docs/source/install/index.rst

 .. note::

-    You can run spotMAX both headless or with the GUI.
+    You can run SpotMAX both headless or with the GUI.
 We recommend using ``conda`` to manage virtual environments.

     If you plan to contribute to the code, see the :ref:`how-to-contribute`